DENSENSE/kirill-ai/README.md

 This is private discord bot.

-Ut;s made for Mythex and my friends to have fun!!!
+Made for Mythex and my friends to have fun!!!

+Let's make some chaos in your text-channels!